Pupil Premium - Holton le Clay Schools

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of pupils covered by the Pupil Premium.
 At Holton le Clay Schools, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

-To view Holton le Clay Federation of Schools Pupil Premium Plan for 2017-2018 please click here
+To view Holton le Clay Federation of Schools Pupil Premium Improvement Plan for 2018-2019 please click here